 A huge, uniquely styled residence on an island with magical places and lots of holistic inspirations, landscapes and an amazing architecture.

 Our cultural hideaway is only a 20-minute drive from Ubud, the setting is pretty remote and once you’re there, you probably won’t leave the grounds and stay in bed or at the pool the whole day.

-We shared the pool and living areas with everyone, like a social open place.
+You share the pool and living areas with everyone, a social open place.

 This was a fantastic experience, we will be back soon.